polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/storage.md

 - [Storage Map](https://substrate.dev/rustdocs/v3.0.0/frame_support/storage/trait.StorageMap.html) - used to store a key-value hash map, such as a balance-to-account mapping.
 - [Storage Double Map](https://substrate.dev/rustdocs/v3.0.0/frame_support/storage/trait.StorageDoubleMap.html) - used as an implementation of a storage map with two keys to provide the ability to efficiently removing all entries that have a common first key.
+- [Storage N Map](https://substrate.dev/rusdocs/v3.0.0/frame_support/storage/trait.StorageNMap.html) - used to store a hash map with any arbitrary number of keys, it can be used as a basis to build a Triple Storage Map, a Quadruple Storage Map and so on.

 ### Storage Value